Arkansas to spend over $100 million on Bella Vista Bypass

 BELLA VISTA, Ark.
-(KNWA) — A Missouri company will be paid $102 million to complete two sections of the Interstate 49 Bella Vista Bypass in Arkansas.
+(KFTA) — A Missouri company will be paid $102 million to complete two sections of the Interstate 49 Bella Vista Bypass in Arkansas.

 According to the Northwest Arkansas Council, Arkansas should be able to keep its promise of having the roadway open in 2022.